EmpOfThis/zappi-datafetcher/README.md

 # zappi-datafetcher
-Python 3 script to fetch information from Zappi servers if you have a Zappi charger.
+Python 3 script to fetch information from Zappi servers.
+Works if you have a Zappi charger.
 The 'main.py' file should be used together with a 'credentials.py' file, having the following format:
 ```
 serialHub:str = "HubSerialNumberHere"